-Attendance
+2 Attendance

-In order to comply with federal guidelines De Anza College requires students to attend class and class attendance records to be kept.
-A student may miss a few classes for medical or personal reasons, however, unexplained absence of more than 2 consecutive classes or frequent absence will result in a student being dropped from the course.
+You must attend class.
+A student may miss a few classes for medical or personal reasons, however, unexplained absence of more than 2 consecutive days or frequent absence may result in a student being dropped from the course.
 Late arrivals count as absences at my discretion.

 All labs must be attended unless there is a strong medical reason for absence.
-Missing more than 2 labs can result in being dropped from the course.

-Homework
+3 Homework